Manpages

 :split [file name]

-split window horizontally
+split window into rows (horizontally)

 :vsplit [file name]

-split window vertically
+split window into columns (vertically)

 :q[